R00t173/BaiskoafuDown/README.md

 password = "your password here" # password media_quality(quality='medium') # set quality['high', 'low', 'medium']
-ASK_BEFORE_DOWNLOAD = True      # set 'False' to download without prompt
+ASK_BEFORE_DOWNLOAD = True      # set 'False' to download without prompt IS_PRIMARY_DEVICE   = True	    # set 'True' only if you have premium subscription
 ```
 ### Usage
 This script requires Python 3.6 or later and the python3 requests module to work.
 To install this module, run this in your terminal: "python3 -m pip install requests"